espocrm/documentation/docs/administration/import.md

 Occurs when importing an ID that already exists.
 Most likely, you didn't reverted the previously imported records and try to import them again.

+### Validation

+Validation is applied for imported records.
+If a row does not pass validation, the record won't be created.

+#### Enum fields

+When importing to an enum field, values in a CSV should be the same as values (options) defined for the field in Espo.
+If your data source use different values, consider replacing them in the CSV before importing.
+One can utilize the `VLOOKUP` function in the spreadsheet app, or use simple Find & Replace.

 ## See also

 * [Import and export tool for quick data migration](https://www.espocrm.com/tips/import-export/)